FionaYuY/Generative-AI-with-Large-Language-Models_notes/Week2_1.md

    - The score itself is calculated using the average precision over multiple n-gram sizes
    - quantifies the quality of a translation by checking how many n-grams in the machine-generated translation match those in the reference translation.
 ![image](https://github.com/FionaYuY/Generative-AI-with-Large-Language-Models_notes/blob/2039fe847d07555b7580c3377bcb4c4abaad5e0b/week2_screenshots/0065.jpg)
-8. Both rouge and BLEU are quite simple metrics and are relatively low-cost to calculate.
+8. Both ROUGE and BLEU are quite simple metrics and are relatively low-cost to calculate.
 Use them for simple reference as you iterate over your models, but you shouldn't use them alone to report the final evaluation.
 For overall evaluation of your model's performance, you will need to look at one of the evaluation benchmarks.

 ## Benchmarks
 1. Selecting the right evaluation dataset is important.
 And you should consider whether the model has seen your evaluation data during training.